sarthak744/GAME-DEV/README.md

 # GAME-DEV
 Awesome games inside!!!!

-Here are some of the in-game footages of Mayan temple, Navmesh and Cuberush:
+Here are some of the in-game footages of Mayan temple, Navmesh, Cuberush and Tilemaps:

 1.)
 3-d Model of Mayan temple: